 Which is correct?
 It depends on where you live.

 The usual spelling in American English is “chili,” but “chile” is an acceptable variant.
-The only spelling in British English is “chilli,” though the Brits use the term for both hot and sweet peppers.
+The usual spelling in British English is “chilli.”

 (The plurals are “chilies” or “chiles” in the US, and “chillies” in the UK.)

 Should you change the spelling of the pepper in the name of the award?
 We don’t think so.